SirusDoma/CXO2/docs/file-format/FileFormat.md

 | 2 | `NX` | Normal |
 | 3 | `HX` | Hard |

-#### Extra Metadata Section
+#### Third Extra Section: Extra Metadata

-Contains additional metadata such as release date information.
+A section that contains extra metadata, such as release date information.
+Note that O2Jam NX (up to v3.82) does not read this section at all.

 **Section header**